Earthquakes on May 8, 2026

 38.7 km---✓ ReviewedUSGS →

-May 8, 2026 brought a magnitude 4.4 earthquake 41 km N of Mejillones, Chile, logged at 21:19 UTC.
-This was a shallow crustal earthquake, focused at 38.7 km depth.
+This magnitude 4.4 event was detected 41 km N of Mejillones, Chile on May 8, 2026, with origin time 21:19 UTC.
+The event originated approximately 38.7 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at -22.723°N, -70.447°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: -22.723°, -70.447°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08